MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 # Getting your computer ready for PharmSci 175/275

-This document [WIP] will provide information on what you need to install and how in order for your computer to be ready for PharmSci 175/275.
+This document, which is a work in progress (contributions welcome), provides information on what you need to install and how in order for your computer to be ready for PharmSci 175/275.

 # Setup and Installation